UK tech experts · info@vividrepairs.co.uk

 Sapphire PULSE RX 9070 XT Gaming Graphics Card Review 2025

-At £619, the Sapphire PULSE RX 9070 XT pushes right up against the £750 ceiling but delivers near-flagship performance that justifies the price amongst the best graphics cards under £750.
-This is AMD’s answer to high-end NVIDIA cards, packing 16GB of VRAM and enough grunt for demanding 1440p gaming or entry-level 4K.
+At this price, the Sapphire PULSE RX 9070 XT pushes right up against the £750 ceiling but delivers near-flagship performance that justifies the price amongst the best graphics cards under £750.
+This is AMD's answer to high-end NVIDIA cards, packing 16GB of VRAM and enough grunt for demanding 1440p gaming or entry-level 4K.

 The triple-fan PULSE cooler is Sapphire's best work yet.
 Temperatures stay below 70°C even when the card's pulling 304W, and the fans remain surprisingly quiet thanks to intelligent fan curves.
 Build quality is exceptional with a full aluminium shroud, dual BIOS switch for overclocking, and RGB lighting that's actually tasteful.
 At 310mm long, it's a big card but not absurdly so.